 If this unit cannot be seen by any enemies and walks (not dashes) to full cover it will become and/or stay concealed.
 Enemies will not target this unit (but can sense it) when concealed.
 Leaving cover (that enemies have sight of), beginning a turn in sight of an enemy, being holo-targeted, being flanked, and performing any action will break this concealment.
 Firing from concealment grants +30% crit.

-Equipped medikits, grenades, mists, and beacons receive an additional use.
-Grants +1 ammo to non-electric primary weapons.
+Equipped medikits, grenades, and mists receive an additional use.
+Grants +1 ammo to non-arc primary weapons.
+Grants +1 HP to healing from Restorative Mists.

-Fire a shot that has no squadsight penalties, +30 crit, and +50% weapon damage.
+Fire a shot that has no squadsight penalties, +30 aim, and +30 crit.
+The shot will never graze.
 2 turn cooldown.
 Only for Strike/Sniper Rifles.

 Role: Scout / Mobile Offense